SAP-archive/devops-cm-client/README.md

  - SAPUI 7.53

 ### General Requirements
- - JDK 8 to build this project (to run the client JRE 8 is sufficient)
+ - JDK 8 to build this project (to run the client JRE 8 is sufficient) OR
+ - a Docker environment to run the Docker image

 # Download and Installation

+This command line client can be consumed either as a Java application from [mavencentral](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli) or as a Docker image from [hub.docker.com](https://hub.docker.com/r/ppiper/cm-client).

+## Installation from Mavencentral

   - Download the command line interface package from [mavencentral](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli)
   - Extract the command line interface package into suitable folder